mianguyen/Emotional-Support-Conversation/codes/README.md

 * transformer/generation_utils.py
 * transformer/models/blenderbot_small

 PS: No major difference in modeling and small difference in generation_utils.py between ours and huggingface's transformer.
 Chujie's code is recommanded due to its much clearness.
-I put this code for two resons: 1) base the code on huggingface 2) show the process of my experiments, including those trials that don't work, which can help followers to avoid doing them again.
+I put this code for two resons: 1) base the code on huggingface 2) show the process of my experiments, including those trials that didn't work, which can help followers to avoid doing them again.
 I have tried: information of turn, role; strategy embedding; extra classification head for strategy predicting.
 They carry no or small improvement.

 # Dataset